gljk/gljk/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Marko holds a PhD in Demography, complemented by Master's degrees in both Demography and Computing in Social Sciences.
-His multi-disciplinary research career extends across demography, public health, computational social science, ethics, and philanthropy.
+Marko holds a PhD in Demography, complemented by Master’s degrees in both Demography and Computing in Social Sciences.
+His multidisciplinary research career spans demography, public health, computational social science, ethics, and philanthropy.

-Currently, he serves as a researcher at the Demographic Research Center, part of The Institute of Social Sciences, Belgrade.
+He currently serves as a researcher at the Demographic Research Center, part of the Institute of Social Sciences in Belgrade.

-Not only a researcher, Marko is also a dedicated activist and has been a key member of civil society since his high school years.
-Currently, he serves as the Director of Technology at Catalyst Balkans, a nonprofit focusing on regional philanthropy infrastructure.
-In his role, Marko leads a variety of projects, including AI, Research, and Digital Transformation.
-These initiatives aim to strengthen the capacity of Civil Society Organizations (CSOs) by harnessing the power of IT, data science, and philanthropy intelligence.
+Beyond his academic work, Marko is also a dedicated activist and has been an active member of civil society since his high school years.
+In his non-profit career, he has led a variety of projects in AI, research, and digital transformation.
+These initiatives strengthened the capacity of CSOs by harnessing IT, data science, and philanthropy intelligence